Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

 The text box name (Txt.Name) received from the AfterUpdate Event is checked in the Select Case. . .
 End Select structure.
-Depending on the text box name and the text box value (Txt.Value) the validation check is performed, if not valid an appropriate message is displayed.
+Depending on the text box name and the text box value (Txt.Value), the validation check is performed; if Invalid, an appropriate message is displayed.

-On the Form_Load() Event Procedure we have added OnLostFocus() Event only for TextBox8 on the form.
-When the insertion point leaves out of this text box the LostFocus Event fires and captures it in the Private Sub txt_LostFocus() subroutine of the class module.
-If the TextBox is empty the sample text string “XXXXXXXXXX” is inserted into TextBox8, followed by an error message.
+On the Form_Load() Event Procedure, we have added the OnLostFocus() Event only for TextBox8 on the form.
+When the insertion point leaves this text box, the LostFocus Event fires and captures it in the Private Sub txt_LostFocus() subroutine of the class module.
+If the TextBox is empty, the sample text string “XXXXXXXXXX” is inserted into TextBox8, followed by an error message.

 The LostFocus sub-routine is given below: